Consumer Insights

 Stay ahead with the latest trends and market analysis.

-The South Korea frozen food market attained a value of USD 2.21 Billion in 2025.
-The market is expected to grow at a CAGR of 6.70% during the forecast period of 2026-2035.
-By 2035, the market is expected to reach USD 4.23 Billion.
+The South Korea frozen food market reached a value of USD 2.21 Billion at 2025 and is projected to expand at a CAGR of around 6.70% during the forecast period of 2026-2035.
+With the rapid rise of single-person households driving convenience food demand, growing consumer acceptance of frozen Korean cuisine including dumplings and gimbap, expanding modern retail and online delivery infrastructure, and the strong global popularity of K-food lifting domestic frozen food production and innovation, the market is expected to reach USD 4.23 Billion by 2035.

 Read more about this report - REQUEST FREE SAMPLE COPY IN PDF

-The EMR’s report titled “South Korea Frozen Food Market Report and Forecast 2026-2035” offers a detailed analysis of the market based on the following segments:
+The Expert Market Research's report titled “South Korea Frozen Food Market Report and Forecast 2026-2035” offers a detailed analysis of the market based on the following segments:

 Market Breakup by Type